hadiDanial/PortfolioWebsite/README.md

 # PortfolioWebsite
 My personal website.
-A project to learn game dev and create a portfolio website.
+A project to learn the basics of web dev and create a portfolio website.